 Also, with a WordPress activity log, you can spot suspicious activity before it becomes a problem, track down the source of any unexpected changes, and a lot more.
 Plus, keeping an audit log couldn’t be simpler.
 All you need to do is choose a plugin, install it, and possibly configure a few settings.
 Let’s look at your options!

 The Top 5 Activity Log WordPress Plugins

 As we mentioned earlier, there are quite a few WordPress activity log plugins to your disposal.
 We’ve collected the top five solutions, each with their own unique feature set, as well as pros and cons.
 We’d recommend giving a few of them a try before settling on your favorite.

-Let’s start things off with WP Security Audit Log – one of the most popular WordPress activity log plugins out there.
+Let’s start things off with WP Activity Log – one of the most popular WordPress activity log plugins out there.
 That’s because it is a very comprehensive solution, offering a full feature set, WordPress activity log for WordPress multisite networks and lot of other options.
 For instance, it is the only WordPress activity log plugin to also keep a log of file changes on your WordPress site, enables you to disable or enable all of the events, and includes plenty of details about exactly what was altered, when, and by whom.

 In addition, you’ll get access to reports, email alerts, robust search and archiving features, and plenty more.
 This plugin can be used to simply keep tabs on your site, or as a complete WordPress intrusion detection system.

 - Tracks more types of activity than any other activity log plugin, and provides more granular details about each change.

 - Works well with popular plugins such as WooCommerce, Yoast SEO, MainWP, bbPress, and so on.

 - Includes robust support via forums, a knowledge base, and email for users of both the free and premium editions.

 - You’ll need the premium version to get access to some of the plugin’s advanced features such as fully configurable instant notifications, integration settings and similar.